Measure existing pillow with a tape measure, between the welts. The

 for most sewing jobs.
 I've ground the left side of it down a little so

 I get really close to the welt.
+(A few seconds on a grinder will do it.)
 For a HOME MACHINE: use heavier thread than sewing clothes, adjust your machine's tension if necessary

 and use a long stitch.
 Use a zipper foot if you are installing welt.